Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Hamiltonian Flow Equations in Continuous Renormalization Group

 where $\eta(l)=\frac{dU(l)}{dl}U(l)^\dagger$ is the $l$-dependent generator of the unitary flow.
 For specific choices of $\eta(l)$, the initial Hamiltonian $H(0)$ eventually flows to its (block)-diagonal form, thus achieving the desired diagonalization.
 At each point of the flow, let us define the \textit{target} Hamiltonian $H_T(l)$ as the diagonal part of $H(l)$,

 where we have defined $\epsilon_n(l)\equiv H_{nn}(l)$.
 One instance of a generator that achieves this is $\eta=[H_T,H]$, as originally proposed in \cite{Wegner94,Wegner2001}.
 We shall refer to this specific choice as the Wegner flow, for simplicity, even when any Hamiltonian flow described by (\ref{Wegnerflow}) and converging to $H_T(l)$ is generally referred to as a Wegner flow in the literature.
-Clearly, the choice $\eta=[H_T,H]$ is not the only possibility and we shall consider a different choice in an example below.
+Clearly, the choice $\eta=[H_T,H]$ is not the only possibility and we shall consider a different choice in an example below, that associated with the so-called Toda flow.
 Let us stress that the $l$-dependent diagonal entries $\epsilon_n(l)$ in Eq.~\eqref{targetH} do \textit{not} correspond to the Hamiltonian eigenvalues unless we have reached the end of the flow $l=l_f$.
 In that case, the flowing Hamiltonian has been transformed into its diagonal form to coincide with the target part, $H(l_f)=H_T(l_f)$.
 The final $l_f$ is typically reached as $l\to\infty$, as shown explicitly in the practical example below.
+As a result, implementations of the Hamiltonian flow generally terminate at a finite value before the asymptotic diagonal Hamiltonian is exactly reached.
+This underlines the importance of exploring the Hamiltonian flow along the process, e.g., as characterized by the OQSL.

 By applying our general result \eqref{result1} to the evolution \eqref{Wegnerflow}, with $t\to l$, $A_t\to H(l)$ and $H(t)\to -i\eta(l)$, we obtain the following OQSL on the Hamiltonian flow

 where the speed, averaged over the interval $[0,l]$, is given by